 3) Rate: This measure draws from aspects in both trend- and variability-based hypotheses as well as the rapid changes envisioned in turnover-pulse hypothesis (Vrba, 1993, 1996).
 The rate-based hypothesis proposed here predicts that increases in the rate of change in global temperature and aridity lead to increases in CC.
 This was quantified as the slope of the linear regression of oxygen isotope values in a given time interval.

-The third goal of this study was to assess whether correcting for temporal autocorrelation has any effects on the relationship between CC and global climate(2012).
+The third goal of this study was to assess whether accounting for non-stationarity has any effects on the relationship between CC and global climate using an alternative statistical method to Shultz, Nelson & Dunbar (2012).

 Each taxon has its own evolutionary history, array of ecological niches, and distribution across habitats, which can influence how they respond to a given environmental pressure.
 Thus we predicted that each taxon may be differentially affected by various aspects of global climatic shifts over time (i.e. trend, variability, rate), if at all.